 We’ve ranked the all-time greatest middleweights, bantamweights, light heavyweights and flyweights.
-Now we turn to the featherweights and offer our ranking of the best to ever lace up the gloves at 126 pounds.
-As noted in our previous divisional lists, for simplicity’s sake, we are ranking boxers in only one of the traditional eight weight classes.
-Thus, you won’t find George Dixon or Terry McGovern listed here as they are ranked at bantamweight.
+Now we turn to the featherweights and offer our list of the all-time best to lace up the gloves at 126 pounds.
+As noted in our previous divisional rankings, we limit boxers to only one of the traditional eight weight classes, which makes it a little easier to spread the glory around and recognize more fighters.
+Thus, you won’t find George Dixon or Terry McGovern listed here as they hold prominent positions in our bantamweight rankings.

-12. Freddie Miller: The fighting pride of Cincinnati scored more than 200 pro wins including victories over such fellow greats as Panama Al Brown, Petey Sarron, Al Dundee and Baby Arizmendi.
+12. Freddie Miller: The fighting pride of Cincinnati scored more than two hundred pro wins including victories over such fellow greats as Panama Al Brown, Petey Sarron, Al Dundee and Baby Arizmendi.

 11. Jim Driscoll: The boxer they called “Peerless,” one of the most cerebral of pugilists, holds wins over such immortals as George Dixon and Abe Attell.